jxsvoboda/sycek/README.md

  * `--dump-toks` Dump tokenized source file
  * `--dump-ir` Dump intermediate representation
  * `--dump-vric` Dump instruction code before register allocation

+The following code generation options are available:
+ * `--lvalue-args` Make function arguments lvalues (addressable/modifiable)

+NOTE: By default arguments are rvalues.
+This is just a temporary measure to produce more efficient code (as we do not have copy elimination).

 User service routines
 ---------------------